 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-Alex Shapiro is the A. Russell Chandler III Chair and Professor in the H. Milton Stewart School of Industrial & Systems Engineering at Georgia Tech.
+Alex Shapiro is the A. Russell Chandler III Chair and Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.

 Dr. Shapiro's research interests are focused on stochastic programming, risk analysis, simulation based optimization, nondifferentiable optimization and nonsmooth analysis, sensitivity analysis and optimization of queueing networks, sensitivity analysis of nonlinear programs, multivariate statistical analysis.
 In 2004, Dr. Shapiro joined the list of ISI Highly Cited Researchers.
 In 2013 he was awarded Khachiyan Prize of INFORMS for lifetime achievements in optimization.